Self-ConceptionCopyright: © Derek/Tulodetzki

 We will be happy to talk to you about our work, or to advise you on any issues relating to gender or diversity.

-In close collaboration with the Rector’s Office, our Integration Team for Human Resources, Gender and Diversity Management field office (IGaD for short) has worked since 2007 to sensitize people at every level of the university to recognize differences in a constructive way, and to provide them with incentives for actively supporting gender equality and equal opportunities.
+The key to realizing these goals is equality of opportunity - a declared management task, a strategic cross-cutting topic firmly anchored in the university structure.
+In close cooperation with the Rector’s Office, the Staff Unit Integration Team - Human Resources, Gender and Diversity Management (in short IGaD) has worked since 2007 to sensitize people at every level of the university to recognize differences in a constructive way, and to provide them with incentives for actively supporting gender equality and equal opportunities.

-We consider gender and diversity management to be an important cross-sectional task.
-We help the central and academic institutions at RWTH incorporate gender and diversity perspectives, and we advise them on developing and implementing corresponding measures.
-In this way, we make an essential contribution to developing an innovative, lively university culture where diversity is welcomed and people’s individual potential is valued.
+The IGaD helps the central and academic institutions at RWTH incorporate gender and diversity perspectives, and advises them on developing and implementing corresponding measures.
+In this way, it makes an essential contribution to developing an innovative, lively university culture where diversity is welcomed and people’s individual potential is valued.

-Cooperative interactions with all of the actors involved in gender and diversity-related processes form the implicit basis of our work.
+Cooperative interactions with all actors involved in gender and diversity-related processes form the implicit basis of our work.